-Class participation and attendance 10pts
+Class attendance 10 pts

-Homework, assignments and project 40 pts
+Homework, assignments 40 pts

 Midterm 17 pts

-Final 33 pts.
+Final 33 pts

 Total course points: 100 pts

-HW would account for 25 pts. -
+HW would account for 25 pts.

-The grade will be based on a curve, reflecting the standards of Lincoln University.
+The grade will be based on a curve.
 Gaining the number of course points would assure the grade.